Statistics on Pensioners in Finland

-In the private sector, earnings-related pensions are administered by authorized pension providers as well as company and industry-wide pension funds, and in the public sector by authorized pension providers in the sector.
+In the private sector, earnings-related pensions are administered by authorized pension providers as well as company and industry-wide pension funds and, in the public sector, mainly by Keva.
 The Finnish Centre for Pensions functions as a centre for the earnings-related pension scheme and collects the information required for the administration of earnings-related pension matters.
 The national pension scheme is managed by Kela.

 In addition to the statutory pensions, the statistic also includes the voluntary registered supplementary pension security financed by the employer.
 On the other hand, voluntary non-registered supplementary pension security paid by the employer is not included in the figures of this publication, nor voluntary pension provision paid by the individuals themselves.

 The statistic contains data on the numbers, the average pensions and the pension size distributions of persons who received a pension at the end of the year.
-Additionally, it contains numerical data on those who have begun receiving a pension during the year, as well as information on the annual pension expenditure.
+Additionally, it contains numerical data on new retirees during the year.

 The following categorizations are used in the statistic: pension scheme, pension benefit, gender and age of the pension recipient, size of the pension, regional distribution and, for disability pensions, disease category (for disability pensions).